dtcenter/METplus/docs/Contributors_Guide/utilities.rst

     develop

-If the *--no-get_dev_version* argument is provided, an input version that includes -betaN or -rcN will return *develop*
+If the *--no-get_dev_version* argument is provided, an input version that includes -betaN or -rcN will return *develop*.

 Get MET main_vX.Y version from METplus release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^